Apantesis williamsii (Dodge, 1871)

 Williams' Tiger Moth

-Grammia williamsii is a variably-colored small to medium-sized (FW length 14–16 mm) Grammia species that has stubby black forewings with limited pale lines and usually has a dark red hindwing that flies from eastern British Columbia to southern Idaho from late spring to late summer.
+Apantesis williamsii is a variably colored, small to medium-sized (FW length 14–16 mm) Apantesis species that flies from eastern British Columbia to southern Idaho from late spring to late summer.
+It has stubby black forewings with limited pale lines and usually has a dark red hindwing.
 The pale forewing markings include incomplete median, postmedial, and subterminal lines and the transverse postcubital line which extends slightly distal to the subterminal line as a small sideways "Y" near the anal angle.
 The hindwing ground color in most individuals is dark red, with occasional pale yellow-white or orange specimens.
 The hindwing black markings are variable but are typically fairly extensive, with black basal streaks, discal and marginal spots that are often fused to adjacent marginal black areas, and black anterior and posteromedial margins that are often fused to the marginal band.
 The light areas on the thorax are pale tan and the color of the abdomen is similar to the hindwing ground color.
 The antennae are variable in color from dark to pale, moderately bipectinate in males and biserrate in females.

-Red hindwing Grammia williamsii are distinctive in our region.
-Pale and orange hindwing individuals resemble G. elongata, but lack the pale cubital vein and small eye size found in that species.
-Grammia williamsii is also similar to G. margo but the ranges of these species are not known to overlap in the Pacific Northwest since the latter species is only known from near the Peace River in British Columbia.
-Males of G. williamsii have longer antennal pectinations, the postcubital band of williamsii extends distal to the subterminal band unlike that of G. margo, and G. williamsii is nocturnal occurs later in the year than G. margo which is diurnal and flies in the spring.
+Red hindwing Apantesis williamsii are distinctive in our region.
+Pale and orange hindwing individuals resemble A. elongata, but lack the pale cubital vein and small eye size found in that species.
+Apantesis williamsii is also similar to A. margo but the ranges of these species are not known to overlap in the Pacific Northwest since the latter species is only known from near the Peace River in British Columbia.
+Males of A. williamsii have longer antennal pectinations, the postcubital band of A.williamsii extends distal to the subterminal band unlike that of A. margo, and A. williamsii is nocturnal occurs later in the year than A. margo which is diurnal and flies in the spring.

 This species is often common at middle to high elevations in mountain meadows of the Rocky Mountain region.
 It also occurs in quaking aspen forests and dry coniferous forests, especially in areas with sandy soil (Schmidt 2009).